solidad1234/Bybit-Python-Trading-Bot/README.md

 # 🚀 Bybit Python Trading Bot

+---

+## ⚠️ Disclaimer

+Cryptocurrency assets are highly volatile and carry significant risk.
+This bot is provided **for educational and research purposes only**.
+There are **no guarantees of profit**, and you could lose some or all of your capital.

+- Do your own research (DYOR) before using this bot.
+- Test extensively in a demo/sandbox environment first.
+- Only trade with money you can afford to lose.
+- The author(s) of this project are **not responsible** for any financial losses incurred.

+By using this bot, you acknowledge and accept these risks.

 This repository contains **three automated crypto trading bots** for **Bybit**, built with Python — **spot trading**, **futures trading**, and **hybrid trading** (combining both).
 Each bot is designed for real-time execution and can be deployed on a VPS for continuous operation.

 ## 🤖 Available Trading Bots